SURYASNAIR1/Cybersecurity_interview_questions_and_answers/README.md

 Aggressive Detection command enables OS detection (-O), script scanning (-sC), version detection (-sV),  and traceroute (--traceroute)

+*Other scans in nmap:*

+1. UDP Scans (-sU): Used to discover open UDP ports and services.
+UDP scans are less reliable due to the lack of a three-way handshake.

+2. NULL Scan (-sN): Sends packets with no flags set to determine port status.
+If a port is closed, it responds with an RST packet.

+3. FIN Scan: Similar to NULL scan but sends packets with only the FIN flag set.

+4. XMAS Scan: Sends packets with FIN, URG, and PUSH flags set.
+Useful for detecting open ports.

 Slowest and fastest scan in nmap: -T0 as the slowest and –T5 as the fastest.

 Nmap is in which OSI layer: Transport Layer